July 2020

 Imagine having the where-with-all back in the day to have your own home built?
 To rock up to Drove Road, look at these villas and pick out bricks and decorative elements for your own home?
 An early version of the Ikea catalogue – but for bricks instead of Besta storage units.

 Thomas made the bricks on his manufacturing site on Drove Road – on what is now Queen’s Park.
-Wandering around that delightful oasis it’s hard to picture the clay pit, that once it was.
+Wandering around that delightful oasis it’s hard to picture it as the clay pit, that once it was.

 Thomas Turner’s resting place